-The Industry Representative's private contact details are kept confidential and held securely by OFTA, and their names will not be published with reference to any applications.
+The Industry Representative's private contact details are kept confidential and held securely by the Department, and their names will not be published with reference to any applications.

-In the event that the Industry Representative is approached by an applicant requesting information about their application, the funding round, or any other aspect of the funding process, the Industry Representative must refer the applicant to OFTA.
+In the event that the Industry Representative is approached by applicants requesting information about their application, the funding round, or any other aspect of the funding process, the Industry Representative must refer the applicant to Department.
 Please refer to the Code of Conduct below, for further information regarding communicating with applicants.